makigas/makigas.es/README.md

 # Frequently Asked Questions

-* **Why did you rewrite makigas.es again?**
-  Previous versions of makigas.es used a blogging engine such as WordPress with a lot of plugins and hacks in order to work as general purpose CMS systems.
-  This version was crafted specifically for the data structures required for the web site and therefore it is more concise, flexible and easy to develop and maintain.

 * **What is the point on sharing the source code?**
   I don't have any particular interest in this source code at this moment.
 I just want an app that works and that allows me to manage my videos and keep